 On the other hand, a more “adult-like” sleep pattern consists of sleep stages and sleep cycles.

 - Sleep cycles typically last anywhere from 60-120 minutes and are followed by a brief period of wakefulness.
-Usually, adults have anywhere from 5 to 8 sleep cycles per night, depending on how long you sleep and how long the cycle is.
+Usually, adults have anywhere from 5 to 8 sleep cycles per night, depending on how long they sleep and how long the cycle is.

 - Sleep stages include light sleep, deep sleep, and REM.
 Officially, there are four stages, with one of the four stages being “awake.”

 Now, as adults, we’ve gotten so used to falling back asleep that we barely notice the periods of wakefulness between sleep cycles.
 Or, if you’re an avid dreamer (like I am), then maybe you remember a few of them – but these mini wake-ups aren’t usually a problem.

 These periods of wakefulness were important to our ancestors – so they could get some sleep – and then wake up to make sure they weren’t about to be eaten.
 That way, they could go back to sleep.

 So at about four months old, your baby is settling into this evolutionary-determined pattern – and is going to be waking up every hour or two at night to make sure they’re okay (so they can go back to sleep).

 However, here are a couple of the main reasons why (and when) these nighttime wakings become an issue.

 - The baby is also becoming more aware of the environment.
 They’re realizing that daytime is fun – and they’d rather play than eat.
 So, the baby may reason, why not just eat at night when they wake up naturally?